 Different games place different demands on your computer hardware, but choosing a gaming PC will involve a balancing act between CPU and graphics performance.

 For gaming PC’s we’re happy to allow overclocked processors, which will significantly increase your overall processing power without having to stump up for the most expensive chips.
-Five of the PCs below feature the new 3.5GHz Intel Core i5-6600K processors overclocked to varying degrees, with the fastest running at 4.5GHz.
+Many of the PCs below feature the new 3.5GHz Intel Core i5-6600K processors overclocked to varying degrees, with the fastest running at 4.5GHz.

 To keep the overclocked processors cool, all have been fitted with third party processor coolers, some using the traditional heatsink and fan design, while others opt for a liquid coolant pumped through a radiator.